Top 6 Tips for Optimizing Your Website for Lead Generation

 A/B testing is also incredibly useful.
 Compare your landing pages that are performing well with landing pages that aren't to figure out why and resolve the issues.

-For instance, if Landing Page A gets 1,000 visits and 10 of those people filled out the form and converted into leads, that’s a 1% conversion rate.
+For instance, if Landing Page A gets 1,000 visits and 10 of those people filled out the form and converted to leads, that’s a 1% conversion rate.

 If Landing Page B gets 1,000 visits and converts 50 into leads that would be a well-performing page that you’d want to replicate.
 You would just need to figure out the difference between the two pages and optimize Landing Page A.

 This free eBook from HubSpot is great for getting started with A/B testing.

 Add Forms to High Traffic Areas